 Make sure that your safety training addresses electrical hazards.
-For example, give workers this handout on avoiding such hazards.
 In addition, the Texas Department of Insurance Division of Workers’ Compensation has compiled some useful dos and don’ts for safely working with extension cords:

 1. Do inspect an extension cord for physical damage before use.
 (Remember what happened to the worker in New Brunswick because of a damaged cord.)